We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Clear information: The company should offer all the information that a person needs for testing, including clear and complete instructions.

 • Treatment plan: Online providers may suggest further testing or treatment depending on the individual’s results and concerns.
+People should always discuss these suggestions with a healthcare professional.

-At-home and in-person tests both screen for the herpes simplex virus and will return either a positive, negative, or inconclusive result.
+At-home and in-person tests screen for the herpes simplex virus and will return either a positive, negative, or inconclusive result.

 Some at-home tests involve ordering a test online and visiting a lab so that a technician can collect the sample.
 This may be a good middle ground between true at-home tests and tests from a clinic for those who prefer not to discuss their sexual health with their doctor.